Chapter 6 Hopelessness Reigns 120724

 It soon became apparent that there was no standard operating procedure (SOP) for dealing with a situation like this.
 So, Denton was left to address the problem in whatever way he thought best.
 Coming up with solid tactical ideas on the spot was not his strong suit.
 He was in good company because it seems his superiors didn’t have a clue either.

 Obviously, we needed to move, so Denton ordered us to withdraw.
 Everyone around me started rounding up their gear and prepared to move out, looking suspiciously at the jungle floor around them as they did so.
-However, just as it had happened before at the enemy bunkers, shortly after making that decision, the fog of war seemed to settle like a thick black mist upon those involved in our unit’s decision-making process.
-I have no idea who came up with the next move, whether that was Denton or someone higher up in Brigade, but it was half baked at best.
+However, just as had happened before at those enemy bunkers, the fog of war enveloped our illustrious leader’s mind.
+Actually, I have no idea who came up with the next move, whether that was Denton or someone higher up in Brigade, but the idea sucked.

 After assembling together with the rest of my platoon, Sergeant Rook walked up to me with a stony look on his face.
 He was returning from a huddle with our platoon leader, whoever that was.
 Rook now singled me out for the second time in one day.
 The first time turned out to be a good call.
 This time it seemed he had a much more clandestine reason for choosing me and me only.
 I will never know what that reason was, but it wasn’t good.
 I do know one thing.
 Rook did not pick me because he thought I was the best man for the job.
 He picked me because there was some kind of deep-rooted hatred in his heart for people like me.

 The dehumanizing way we were being commanded to perform this relatively small action was just a symptom of much bigger problems, but I had no way of knowing that.
 It’s a good thing I didn’t know, or I would have lost my mind.
 How could someone come up with orders to assemble strangers from the far-flung corners of the battalion, who had never worked together?
 Then, to top it off, put us under the command of a mechanized unit commander?
-That was “nuts".
-It's very important to know that the other guy "has your back".
+That was nuts.
+It's was very important to know that the other guy had your back.
 The mechanized unit commander was using a megaphone.
 The entire thing seemed surreal to me.

 Now, the tank behind us saw the action and started moving toward the uncovered spider hole.
 When the driver got within about 10 yards the tank commander traversed the big gun downward and fired into the mouth of the hole at point blank range.
 I have always thought that this was a really dumb move.
 I do remember that there was no explosion as the shell hit the top of the ground close to the entrance of the spider hole.
 The impact sent red laterite dirt flying in all directions.
 The tank then spun around again and again tearing up the ground where the spider-hole entrance was located and covered up everything so that it was impossible to tell where the entrance had been.
-"Oh yeah, that'll show em".
-I thought to myself, "How stupid"!
+“Oh yeah, that'll show them", I thought to myself.
+I also thought how ridiculous my situation had become getting caught up in situations like this where stupid seemed to rule the day wherever we went.

 Shortly after this incident happened, our single line advance suddenly halted, although I heard no orders from anyone to do so, I followed along and stood as still as a rock..
 The grunts from both ends of the line started walking toward the tank, which had now come to a standstill about ten yards to my right.
 Several APCs then positioned themselves around the tank and we were given orders to get aboard.
 After everyone was aboard and sitting on top of the APCs, away we went.
 We traveled down a dirt road.
 No one said a word while we were being transported to our destination.
 From the leader of this little band of misfits, to the lowest ranking soldier, the feeling was the same.
 It was an anticlimactic moment with the general feeling being that we had accomplished nothing.
 The blank matter-of-fact stares on our faces, as our bodies rocked back and forth on the APCs, said it all.